DanielBMarkham/Info-Ops/manuscript/chapter19.md

 Never talk about the overall scope of work, only tiny items in a large, seemingly-endless list.

+As you go along, never clean up.
+Instead, just keep incremenatlly adding stuff here and there.
+Sometimes you'll copy and paste, sometimes you'll re-type things, only using different language.
+The important thing is that over time it just keeps getting bigger and bigger.
+The Backlogs Blob that ate Cincinatti.

 Hold it a day or two before sprint close, so that it people will be sitting there worrying about completing the rest of their work.

 Do this enough times and you could be brought up on war crimes.
 Or get promoted.
 Either is equally likely.
+I wouldn't risk it if I were you.

 ## Backlog grooming/refinement